Learning to Denoise Biomedical Knowledge Graph for Robust Molecular Interaction Prediction: Methodology

 \subsection{Initialization of Knowledge Graph}

 In this paper, we utilize DRKG~\cite{drkg2020} as our external biomedical KG.
 DRKG contains complex relationships between biological entities (e.g., symmetric and inverse interactions among genes).
 To effectively learn the semantic knowledge within the DRKG, we use the knowledge graph embedding method with relation rotation following in~\cite{sun2019rotate}.
-Given a triple $(h,r,t)$, we expect that $\mathbf{x}_t = \mathbf{x}_h\odot \mathbf{e}_r$, where $\mathbf{x}_h,\mathbf{x}_t$ and $\mathbf{e}_r$ represent the embeddings of entities $h, r$ and the relation $r$, respectively.
+Given a triple $(h,r,t)$, we expect that $\mathbf{x}_t = \mathbf{x}_h\odot \mathbf{e}_r$, where the $\odot$ represents the element-wise product. $\mathbf{x}_h,\mathbf{x}_t$ and $\mathbf{e}_r$ represent the embeddings of entities $h,r$ and the relation $r$, respectively.
 The score function is defined as follows:

-where the $\odot$ represents the element-wise product.
-By minimizing the score of positive triples and maximizing the score of negative ones, we obtain the entity and relation embeddings $\mathbf{X}$ and $\mathbf{E}$ as the initial features of the biomedical KG.
+By minimizing the score of positive triples and maximizing the score of negative ones, we obtain the entity and relation embeddings $\mathbf{X}$ and $\mathbf{E}$ as the initial features of the KG.